 Understanding of UK Economy

 It is very important for any country’s government to maintain a well-balanced and growth generated economy for the betterment of the nation and their success.
-There are two powerful tools of the economy that can be used by the government and the Federal Reserve to focus on the betterment of the economy and direct the economic condition in the right way.
+There are two powerful tools of the economy for Understanding of UK Economy that can be used by the government and the Federal Reserve to focus on the betterment of the economy and direct the economic condition in the right way.
 They are- fiscal policy and monetary policy (Fisher, 2014).
 If the policies are used correctly they can provide similar results for improving the economy and stimulating economic condition or slowing it down while necessary.
 The importance of using the economic policy at the right time is necessary to shape the economy or save it from crisis situations such as recession or inflation.
 Both of the policies can play a very significant role in the economy based on the good management of the policies.
 It is still a burning topic of debate that which one is more effective in the long and short-run and can provide more benefits to the economy compared to others.
 So here the report will focus on the use and importance of the monetary and fiscal policy and also find out their effects on the UK economy and the result of their impacts.

 It is such an aspect of economic policy that basically portrays the exact situation of money regarding the flow of money, availability of money in an economy, and also displaying the fact of borrowing money whereas it is easy to borrow that money or not.
 There are some factors that are related in regards to monetary policy and they are inflation condition as well as the situation of the economy, employment condition as well as the situation of the economy, and also the growth of the economy (Fisher, 2014).
 Moreover, the central bank of the UK is contributing well to the better use of monetary policy whereas Bank of England is trying well to keep the economy in good situation as well as steer the economy for the purpose of providing good direction.